ArminJo/DigistumpArduino/README.md

 DigistumpArduino
 ================
 ## Changed made in this fork:
-- In `boards.txt` upload.maximum_size changed to values of [micronucleus version 2.4](https://github.com/ArminJo/micronucleus-firmware)
-- In `platform.txt` added lto flag and added generating of disassembler and memory map files
+- In `platform.txt` added lto flag to shring code size and added generating of disassembler and memory map files.
+Enabled compiler.cpp.extra_flags.
+- In `boards.txt` changed upload.maximum_size to reflect values of [micronucleus version 2.4](https://github.com/ArminJo/micronucleus-firmware).
 - In `package_digistump_index.json`, changed compiler path to the latest Arduino one (7.3.0-atmel3.6.1-arduino5), since the original version does not support the lto flag.
+- Bumped version to 1.6.8

 ## How to update the bootloader to version 2.4
 To update your old flash consuming bootloader you simply can run one of the window [scripts](https://github.com/ArminJo/micronucleus-firmware/tree/master/utils)